swl515/dementia/README.md

 # BIO00058M Dementia Case Study

 ## Description
 An analysis on clinical visit data for 150 dementia patients.
-The aim is to predict the patients Clinical Dementia Ratings based on factors associated with increased dementia risk and disease progression.
-CDR is predicted using both linear discriminant analysis and random forest supervised machine learning methods; then the two methods are compared as to which predicts CDR better.
+The aim is to predict the patient's Clinical Dementia Ratings based on factors associated with increased dementia risk and disease progression.
+CDR is predicted using both linear discriminant analysis and random forest supervised machine learning methods.
+The two methods are compared as to which predicts CDR better.

 ## Technical Description
 R version 4.0.3 (2020-10-10)